Updated: May 31

 Vitamin D Deficiency and Uterine Fibroids

-Studies have shown that low vitamin D levels in blood are more commonly associated with the presence of uterine fibroids [4-6].
+Studies have shown that low vitamin D levels in the blood are more commonly associated with the presence of uterine fibroids [4-6].
 Women with sufficient vitamin D levels were estimated to lower their odds of uterine fibroid occurrence by 32 percent as compared with patients who had vitamin D deficiency .

 Do Vitamin D Supplements Stop Fibroids from Growing?